Value Functions Factorization with Latent State Information Sharing in Decentralized Multi-Agent Policy Gradients: Introduction

 To this end, we propose {\em LSF-SAC} a Latent State information sharing assisted value function factorization under multi-agent Soft-Actor-Critic paradigm.
 In particular, we introduce a novel peer-assisted information-sharing mechanism to enable effective value function factorization by sharing the latent individual states, which can be considered extra state information for more accurate individual Q-value estimation by each agent.
 While global information sharing or communications in MARL - e.g., TarMAC \cite{das2019tarmac} - typically prevents fully distributed decision making, we show that by leveraging the design of soft-actor-critic, LSF-SAC is able to retain fully decentralized execution while enjoying the benefits of latent individual states sharing.
 It also incorporates the entropy measure of the policy into the reward to encourage exploration.

 The key insight of LSF-SAC is that existing approaches of value function factorization mainly use the joint state information only in the mixing network, which yet is restricted by the function class it can represent.
-We believe an accurate independent value function estimation requires not only the state information of one specific agent, but also a proper represent of the all individual state information.
-We propose a way to extract and utilize the extra state information for individual, per-agent value function estimation through a variational inference method, serving as latent individual state information.
+We show an accurate independent value function estimation requires not only the state information of one specific agent but also a proper represent of all individual state information.
+We propose a way to extract and utilize the extra state information for individual, per-agent value function estimation through a variational inference method, serving as latent individual state information, since it's impossible and unnecessary to feed the whole state information to individual value function estimations.
 It is shown to significantly improve the power of value function factorization.
 Since we utilize such latent state information sharing only in centralized critic, the CTDE assumptions are preserved without affecting fully decentralized decision making, unlike previous work introducing global communications~\cite{wang2019learning}.
 Further, we note that combining actor-critic framework with value decomposition in LSF-SAC offers a way to decouple the decision making of individual agents (through separate policy networks) from value function networks, while also allowing the maximization of entropy to enhance its stability and exploration.

-Our key contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose a novel method, LSF-SAC, the first framework for value function factorization by providing extra individual latent state information to facilitate individual, per-agent value function estimation.
-It is shown that latent state information can significantly improve the power of monotonic factorization operators. \item LSF-SAC leverages a soft-actor-critic design to separate individual agents' policy networks from value function networks and to maintain fully decentralized execution, while enjoying the benefits of peer-assisted value function factorization.
-It also leads to an entropy maximization MARL for a more effective exploration. \item We demonstrate the effectiveness of LSF-SAC and show that LSF-SAC significantly outperforms a number of state-of-the-art baselines on the StarCraft II micromanagement challenge in terms of better performance and faster convergence. \end{itemize}
+Our key contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item Our novel approach, LSF-SAC, introduces a unique method for value function factorization that incorporates additional individual latent state information to enhance per-agent value function estimation.
+Our study demonstrates that the inclusion of latent state information can substantially enhance the efficacy of monotonic factorization operators, representing the first framework for value function factorization to leverage this technique.

+\item The soft-actor-critic design in LSF-SAC enables the segregation of policy networks and value function networks for individual agents, allowing a completely decentralized execution while still maintaining the advantages of peer-assisted value function factorization.
+Additionally, LSF-SAC promotes an entropy maximization approach for multi-agent reinforcement learning, resulting in a more effective exploration.